Trump presidency faces high stakes in midterm elections | WTOP

 “Clearly there’s an awful lot on the line in terms of the legislative agenda,” said Republican consultant Josh Holmes.
 “The prospect of a Democratic controlled House or Senate puts a serious wrinkle in getting anything through Congress.”

-Some in the White House think losing to Democrats might actually be preferable.
-They view Democrats eagerness to investigate the president as a blessing in disguise in the run-up to 2020.
-They view House Minority Leader Nancy Pelosi as a potent foil for Trump, and believe they can tag the party responsibility for Washington dysfunction.
+Some in the White House think losing to the Democrats might actually be preferable.
+They view Democrats’ eagerness to investigate the president as a blessing in disguise in the run-up to 2020.
+They view House Minority Leader Nancy Pelosi as a potent foil for Trump and believe they can tag the party responsible for Washington dysfunction.

 Ari Fleischer, George W. Bush’s press secretary, said Democratic control of the House “has both peril and promise for the president.”